Explore This Guide

 The default sorting view shown is Affinity, but you can also view the Uniqueness score as a secondary option.
 This lets you dive deeper into the nuances of your data.

-When it comes to interests, they are ranked based on the highest Affinity with the full audience, so you’ll quickly see which interests resonate the most.
+When it comes to profiles groups, they are ranked based on the highest Affinity with the full audience, so you’ll quickly see which group resonates the most.
 If you prefer, you can toggle between sorting by Affinity or Uniqueness to get a different perspective on your data.

 Important: